Cockroach: As food

 Although considered disgusting in Western culture, cockroaches are eaten in many places around the world.
 Whereas household pest cockroaches may carry bacteria and viruses, cockroaches bred under laboratory conditions can be used to prepare nutritious food.
-In Thailand and Mexico, the heads and legs are removed, and the remainder may be boiled, sautéed, grilled, dried or diced.
-In China, cockroaches have become popular as medicine and cockroach farming is rising with over 100 farms.
+In Thailand and Mexico, the heads and legs are removed, and the remainder may be boiled, sautéed, grilled, dried, or diced.
+Frying makes the insect crispy with soft innards that taste like cottage cheese.
+Recipes from Taiwan also call for its use in omelets.
+It can be a feeder insect for pet reptiles.

-The cockroaches are fried twice in a wok of hot oil, which makes them crispy with soft innards that are like cottage cheese.
-Fried cockroaches are ground and sold as pills for stomach, heart and liver diseases.
-A cockroach recipe from Formosa (Taiwan) specifies salting and frying cockroaches after removing the head and entrails.

-In traditional medicine

-In China, cockroaches are raised in large quantities for medicinal purposes.
+Medicinal use

+Cockroaches are raised in large quantities in China for the production of traditional medicine and cosmetics.
+There are about 100 cockroach farms in the country.
+Running a farm involves relatively low starting and operating costs due to how hardy and easy to process the insects are.
+Chinese and South Korean researchers are investigating cockroaches for treating baldness, AIDS, cancer, and as a dietary supplement.

+Other uses

+Recent experiments have shown that some species of cockroaches may be used as a plastic scavenger.

 Conservation

 While a small minority of cockroaches are associated with human habitats and viewed as repugnant by many people, a few species are of conservation concern.
 The Lord Howe Island wood-feeding cockroach (Panesthia lata) is listed as endangered by the New South Wales Scientific Committee, but the cockroach may be extinct on Lord Howe Island itself.
 The introduction of rats, the spread of Rhodes grass (Chloris gayana) and fires are possible reasons for their scarcity.
 Two species are currently listed as endangered and critically endangered by the IUCN Red List, Delosia ornata and Nocticola gerlachi.
 Both cockroaches have a restricted distribution and are threatened by habitat loss and rising sea levels.
 Only 600 Delosia ornata adults and 300 nymphs are known to exist, and these are threatened by a hotel development.
 No action has been taken to save the two cockroach species, but protecting their natural habitats may prevent their extinction.
 In the former Soviet Union, cockroach populations have been declining at an alarming rate; this may be exaggerated, or the phenomenon may be temporary or cyclic.
 One species of roach, Simandoa conserfariam, is considered extinct in the wild.